 Commonly known as Amur chokecherry, Amur cherry, or Manchurian cherry, these trees provide food and nesting sites for robins, thrushes, grosbeak, woodpeckers, jays, bluebirds, catbirds, kingbirds and grouse.
 In the wild, the berries are also eaten by chipmunks, squirrels, skunks, foxes, deer, bear and moose.
 Chokecherries are also edible to humans and are used in jams and jellies.

 Amur chokecherries provide four seasons of interest in the landscape.
-In mid-spring, the tree is covered in fragrant white flowers, which also attract pollinators to the garden.
-The blooms are followed in summer by the black colored berries that birds and other wildlife find irresistible.
+In mid-spring, the tree is covered in fragrant white flowers, which also

 In autumn, Amur chokecherry’s medium green foliage turns a bright yellow.
 Although this foliage drops earlier than most other trees, Amur chokecherry has one last beautiful feature to add to the landscape.
 In late fall through winter, the tree’s curling, peeling bark is most visible and takes on a metallic bronze-copper color that stands out brilliantly against the winter snow and gray skies.
 This bark was described by the University of Florida’s IFAS Extension as “one of the most attractive bark features of any tree in North America.”